 2. Housing Discrimination

-All forms of housing discrimination are prohibited in the state of Georgia.
+All forms of housing discrimination are prohibited in Georgia state.
 The Fair Housing Act requires landlords to treat tenants respectfully and fairly.

 While some states have additional protections for classes not covered under the federal Fair Housing Act, Georgia doesn’t.
-As such, the only protected characteristics in Georgia are race, color, sex, disability, religion, national origin and familial status.
+As such, the only protected characteristics in Georgia under fair housing are race, color, sex, disability, religion, national origin and familial status.

 3. Rent Increases